-THIS COVERAGE SECTION PROVIDES CLAIMS MADE COVERAGE, WHICH APPLIES ONLY TO "CLAIMS" FIRST MADE DURING THE "POLICY PERIOD", OR AN APPLICABLE EXTENDED REPORTING PERIOD.
-THE LIMIT OF LIABLITY TO PAY "LOSS" WILL BE REDUCED AND MAY BE EXHAUSTED BY "DEFENSE COSTS" UNLESS OTHERWISE SPECIFIED HEREIN, AND "DEFENSE COSTS" WILL BE APPLIED AGAINST THE RETENTION.
+NOTICE: THE LIABILITY COVERAGE PARTS PROVIDE CLAIMS-MADE COVERAGE, WHICH APPLIES ONLY TO "MATTERS" FIRST MADE DURING THE "POLICY PERIOD", OR ANY APPLICABLE EXTENDED REPORTING PERIOD.
+THE LIMIT OF LIABILITY TO PAY "LOSS" WILL BE REDUCED AND MAY BE EXHAUSTED BY "DEFENSE COSTS", AND "DEFENSE COSTS" WILL BE APPLIED AGAINST THE RETENTION.
 IN NO EVENT WILL THE COMPANY BE LIABLE FOR "DEFENSE COSTS" OR THE AMOUNT OF ANY JUDGMENT OR SETTLEMENT IN EXCESS OF THE APPLICABLE LIMIT OF LIABILITY.
 READ THE ENTIRE POLICY CAREFULLY.

 Item 1.
-Organization: Central Florida Regional Workforce Development Board 390 Orange Ave, Suite 700 Orlando, FL, 32801
+Parent Organization:

+CENTRAL FLORIDA REGIONAL WORKFORCE DEVELOPMENT BOARD 390 ORANGE AVE, SUITE 700

+ORLANDO, FL 32801

 Item 2.
-Limits of Liability:
+Policy Period: